tomredman/convex-cors/README.md

 ## Overview

 This project demonstrates how to enhance your Convex HTTP endpoints with CORS (Cross-Origin Resource Sharing) support using a custom `corsHttpRouter`.
-This router is a drop-in replacement for Convex's standard `httpRouter`, making it easy to add CORS headers to your HTTP routes.
+This router add functionality to Convex's standard `httpRouter`, making it easy to add CORS headers to your HTTP routes.

 ## Features